Now Your Baby is Here

 When to see a health care provider

-It is important that your baby is seen by a health care provider within 48 hours of leaving the hospital.
+It is important that your baby is seen by a health care provider within 48 hours of leaving the hospital, at one week of age or as directed by your baby’s health care provider.

 Contact your health care provider if: